duyayun/duyayun.github.io/member.md

 ## Graduate students
-* We are actively hiring up to three super-motivated, hardworking, and talented Ph.D. students in Spring 2025 and Fall 2025
+* We are actively hiring up to three super-motivated, hardworking, and talented Ph.D. students in Spring 2025 and Fall 2025.
+Come join us!

 ## Undergraduate Students
-* We very much welcome undergraduate students
+* We welcome Master’s and undergraduate students who want to do cool projects and develop cool technologies on bioelectronics and robotics.
+Come join us!